Battery charger: USB-based charger

-Used to charge one battery with another battery, without converting DC to AC.

 Applications

-Since a battery charger is intended to be connected to a battery, it may not have voltage regulation or filtering of the DC voltage output; it is cheaper to make them that way.
+The current social application prospects of charging technology are broad, such as: car batteries, consumer electronics, electric bicycles, drones, medical devices, UPS systems, renewable energy storage, and telecommunications backup batteries.Since a battery charger is intended to be connected to a battery, it may not have voltage regulation or filtering of the DC voltage output; it is cheaper to make them that way.
 Battery chargers equipped with both voltage regulation and filtering are sometimes termed battery eliminators.

 Battery charger for vehicles

 There are two main types of chargers used for vehicles: